-It’s not enough for your GA LLC name to be unique.
-It also cannot be similar to the name of a corporation or LLC in Georgia.
-For example, you cannot use the following factors to say your name is different from the name of another business:
+It’s not enough for your LLC name to be unique.
+It also cannot be similar to the name of another LLC or corporation in the state.
+In addition, you cannot use any of the following features in an attempt to differentiate your business name from that of another business:

 Most states will not allow you to form LLCs with names that: